-Why It’s important
+Why Employee Recognition is important

-No employee likes to feel like a small cog in an unyielding machine, but it’s precisely this sense of disengagement that results in high turnover, predominantly in larger companies.
+No employee likes to feel like a small cog in an unyielding machine, but it’s this sense of disengagement that results in high turnover, predominantly in larger companies.
 Internal operations see improvement when a workplace acknowledges its employees’ successes, whether they are large scale goals or small task-oriented victories.
 Positive acknowledgment and feedback is important and allows employees to benchmark where they are succeeding and where they may be falling short.
 It gives them a sense of direction and retains engagement to improve internal operations, productivity, and overall morale.

 External operations are affected as well, with 41% of companies seeing an improvement with customer relationships since implementing a peer-to-peer recognition program.
 These programs boost employee confidence in their required tasks related to external client relationships and inspires a productive internal company culture.
 Customers’ needs are met with rapid response and higher-quality services as a result, reflecting positively on the company.

-Helpful Strategies and Tools
+Helpful Strategies and Tools for Employee Recognition

 Research shows that only 14% of companies provide their higher-ups with the necessary tools and strategies to implement a rewards and recognition program.
 Recognition strategies do not have to be a large cost incurred by a company.
 Smaller, low-cost initiatives and strategies, as simple as a company-wide email, a shout-out in a meeting, or a one-on-one conversation, are sufficient to recognize goal associated achievements and behaviors that align with company values.
 Higher cost, long term initiatives, on the other hand, are the tools that will provide longevity to a recognition program.
 An employer’s recognition strategy should establish transparent visibility across all levels of the company and should be monitored and tailored to individual company needs.
 Investing in a human capital management cloud system helps organize and shape a recognition strategy that improves internal communication and aids in a higher level of transparency.
 These systems include work-life solutions that allow employee talents to be easily visible company-wide, and encourages personal connection throughout the various levels of the organization.